 Deeply consider what you want your future to look like in the short and long term.
 Taking a gap year means that’s one more year before you can become a doctor, but considering your medical education is already going to take anywhere from 7 to 11 years, adding another year is only another drop in the bucket.

 Once you’ve completed your research, how do you feel?
 What does your gut tell you?
-While your gut feeling should never be your only consideration, it’s vital to listen to that gut feeling.
-If you end up choosing the path you or your parents, partner, or friends think you should take instead of the one you really truly want, you’ll feel resentful once you start down it, which will hinder your chances of success.
+While your gut feeling should never be your only consideration, it’s vital to listen to it.
+If you end up choosing the path you or your parents, partner, or friends think you should take instead of the one you truly want, you’ll feel resentful once you start down it, which will hinder your chances of success.

 No one can make this decision for you.
 No matter how thoroughly you’ve researched every option and no matter how much advice you’ve received, this is your decision.
 What is the right choice for you?